buildkite/buildkite-secret-santa-2016/Readme.md

 TODO

-## Test it yourself!
+## Give it a try

-Give this pipeline a try for yourself!
+You can add this pipeline to your own Buildkite account:

 [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)